 i.
 The timing of Zechariah’s prophecy sets it two months after Haggai’s first prophecy (Haggai 1:1) and within a month after another prophecy of Haggai (Haggai 2:1).
 This was between October and November of 520 b.c.

 ii.
 “Like Haggai, Zechariah’s message is one of encouragement.
 But he was aware that not all the returned remnant were fully sincere in their desires to serve God, and he therefore counseled them to repent of sin and return to God will all their hearts and minds.”
 (Boice)

 iii.
 If all we had was Haggai to go by, we might conclude that all God was really interested in was the temple.
-Zechariah gives the rest of the story, and shows how God is interested in lives, not only buildings.
+Zechariah gave us more of the story, and showed how God is interested in lives of His people, not only buildings.

 i.
 Then the prophet Haggai and Zechariah the son of Iddo, prophets, prophesied to the Jews who were in Judah and Jerusalem, in the name of the God of Israel, who was over them.
 So Zerubbabel the son of Shealtiel and Jeshua the son of Jozadak rose up and began to build the house of God which is in Jerusalem; and the prophets of God were with them, helping them.
 (Ezra 5:1-2)

 ii.
 So the elders of the Jews built, and they prospered through the prophesying of Haggai the prophet and Zechariah the son of Iddo.
 And they built and finished it, according to the commandment of the God of Israel, and according to the command of Cyrus, Darius, and Artaxerxes king of Persia.
 (Ezra 6:14)